-Nikiya Dodd was born and raised in Milwaukee.
-Dodd and her husband purchased their home in the Nash Park neighborhood, over four years ago.
+Born in Milwaukee, Nikiya is a graduate of Milwaukee Public Schools and the University of Wisconsin - Milwaukee.
+She and her husband purchased their home in the Nash Park neighborhood, over five years ago to raise their son.

 Sign up to receive updates from the candidate on the trail!